snazy/ohc/README.rst

 ------------

 OHC uses a simple hash table as its primary data structure.
-Each hash partition basically consists of a pointer to the least recently used hash entry (LRU head).
-And each hash entry has a pointer to its successor and predecessor building a LRU list.
-The hash table does not support re-hashing - it must be sized appropriately by the user.
+Each hash partition basically consists of a pointer to one hash entry - each hash entry has a pointer to its successor and predecessor building a linked-list.

-Data memory is organized in fixed size blocks.
-Multiple free-block-lists are used as a simple memory management.
+The hash table will be automatically resized if the number of linked-list-iterations is too high (configurable).

-CAS based locks are used on each free list, each hash partition and each hash entry.
+CAS based stamped locks are used on each hash partition and each hash entry.
 Hash entry locks are required because OHC tries to release each lock on a whole hash partition as soon as possible.
-OHC has to ensure that data blocks for a hash entry are not recycled for other data while the application is reading from it.

 Put operations do not succeed if there is not enough free space to serialize the data.
 Reason is that OHC will not block any operation longer than really necessary.
 This should be completely fine for caches since it is better to let a cache-put not succeed than to block the calling application.
-If there's demand for a *put guarantee* it can be implemented.
+If there's demand for a *put guarantee* it can be implemented (as long as there's enough free capacity).

 The plain ``OHCache`` interface provides low level get/put/remove operations that take a ``BytesSource`` or a ``BytesSink``.
 Reason for this is that you usually do not need to allocate more objects in the calling code -